shivamshekhar/PyGalaxian/README.md

 ##### Controls:
 * Move your spaceship by pressing LEFT or RIGHT key
 * Fire lazers using UP key
 * Destroy all enemies to win the game
+* To exit the game at any point of time, just press ESC key

 ### Developed by:
 Shivam Shekhar